r-lantern/nintendo-rewards-bot/README.md

    * Environment variable names (step 6)
    * Database's URI
    * `db` and `collection` names (step 7)
+9. Start or ensure that your MongoDB server is running

 ## Execution
 1. Run `main.py`